jpsahoo14/apollo-inspector-ui/readme.md

   - Operation type filter (Query/Mutation/Subscription)
   - Results from filter (Cache/Network)
   - Operation Status (Succeeded/Failed)
-- It also shows which all operations are responsible for re-rendering of an query in `Affected Queries` view
+- It also shows which all operations are responsible for re-rendering of a watch query in `Affected Queries` tab.
+Affected queries are the watch queries which re-rendered due to update in the apollo cache store.
 - It allows you copy operations data in JSON format.

 ## How to use